 The Foundation recognizes that while Westmoreland County Community College has one of the lowest cost of attendance of any public college or university in Pennsylvania, there are still many students who find it financially difficult to attend.

-During the 2017-2018 academic year, the Educational Foundation provided more than $150,000 in scholarship support for students studying at Westmoreland.
+During the 2020-2021 academic year, the Educational Foundation provided close to $109,245 in scholarship support for students studying at Westmoreland.

 Why Your Gift is So Important

 A proper education and workforce development training is vital in today's economy.
 Westmoreland has developed new academic programs to meet the job needs of our region's employers.

 Programs such as Nursing and Allied Health, Advanced Technology and IT / Computer Information Security, to name just a few of our 63 majors, are giving area residents an opportunity to obtain an education close to home and pursue careers in these fields.